This Garmin Instinct review dives deep into the ins and outs of the Garmin smartwatch.

 It even has compatibility modes for dog lovers, which means that you won’t need another set of devices to monitor your pets.
 These are the Garmin Alpha 100, Astro 900, and Astro 430.
 The Alpha can track the speed, distance, and direction of up to 20 dogs at a time, which is one of the best options for large hunting groups.
 The Astro models offer monitoring within a five-mile radius and provide updates every 2.5 seconds.

-Your most pressing questions about the Garmin Instinct answered:
+Your most pressing questions answered:

 You can toggle the screen display to check battery life.
 This step will display bars on the bottom of the screen.
 Fewer bars correlate with less remaining battery life.